hackingScienceBridgeAcademy/bridge-academy/docs/pong_project.md

 Sec.
-1.3 is where we set up the initial properties of the game, like the position of the ball, the positions of the player and the computer, the color that the should drawn in, and so on.
+1.3 is where we set up the initial properties of the game, like the position of the ball, the positions of the player and the computer, the colour that the should drawn in, and so on.
 This is the first part of the skeleton code that you will be writing in.

 Sec.
 2 is the part where you'll get your hands dirty with some real python game